Last Exit to Brooklyn (film): Development

 There had been several attempts to adapt Last Exit to Brooklyn into a film since the controversial book's 1964 publication.
 One of the earliest attempts was made by producer Steve Krantz and animator Ralph Bakshi, who wanted to direct a live-action film based on the novel.
 Bakshi had sought out the rights to the novel after completing Heavy Traffic, a film which shared many themes with Selby's novel.
 Selby agreed to the adaptation, and actor Robert De Niro accepted the role of Harry in Strike.
 According to Bakshi, "the whole thing fell apart when Krantz and I had a falling out over past business.
 It was a disappointment to me and Selby.
 Selby and I tried a few other screenplays after that on other subjects, but I could not shake Last Exit from my mind."
 An adaptation was also considered by Stanley Kubrick and Brian de Palma at one point.

 German producer Bernd Eichinger and director Uli Edel had been wanting to adapt the novel for 20 years, with the latter having first discovered the novel as a university student.
 The two filmmakers obtained the rights to Selby's novel in the mid-1980s after Edel's success with the film Christiane F.

 One of the challenges of adapting Selby's book was combining its different stories and characters into one film.
 Screenwriter Desmond Nakano was brought on to pen the screenplay.

 Filming

 Filming took place over 14 weeks in the summer of 1988 on location in the Red Hook section of Brooklyn, "only blocks from the housing projects where Mr. Selby lived while writing Last Exit."

 Some scenes for the film were shot at Montero's Bar and Grill, which was owned by Pilar Montero and her husband.

+As the gang-rape scene was about to be shot, Jennifer Jason Leigh stood up before the mob of actors and said, "Don't forget, it's only acting."
+There was an awed silence, then the actors broke into applause.